 Links and letters from people all over the world.
 Many of the emails contain photos with people looking for lost relatives - it's worth a visit.

 The Department of Public Works, together with MLB Architects have done a wonderful job in restoring the only semi-operational 9.2 inch gun in the world.
 This page is well worth a visit if you are in any way militarily minded.

 See slides of the construction of two guns on the coast outside Walvis Bay; a response to the Rooi Gevaar and Russian fishing trawlers who were apparently spying on us: see pictures of one of them ...

 Pages relating the personal history of others:

 Christo has a similar experience to mine, and although we met only later in life, we share the same fondness for Robben Island, and a desire to see it fully restored; read his story here ...

-Dr Herbert Budd, Lisle his wife and Billy their son live on Robben Island in the 1920's.
+Dr Herbert Budd, Lisle his wife and Billy their son lived on Robben Island in the 1920's.
 Read their story and see some stunning shots of life on the island nearly one hundred years ago ...